tadeuszlorkowski/mirelia/README.md

 ```
 Parameter | Type | Description
 ------------ | ------------- | -------------
-list | number list | The list to be sorted.
+list | number list | The list to sum.

 Returns number.
 Sums all elements of the passed list.